Digitz-hub/Huzlly/Pickr-color-picker.md

 ### 2. Dead weight / redundant code cleanup
 - Removed `closeOnScroll: false` from Pickr config — this is already Pickr's default, the line did nothing.
 - Removed the `currentColor` variable and the entire `pickr.on('change', ...)` listener used only to track it — replaced with a direct `pickr.getColor()` call inside the Save button click handler.
 One less listener, no redundant state tracking.
+  - *(Note: a `change` listener was reintroduced in this session for the dirty-state save button — see Fix #3 below.
+It now serves a real purpose instead of just tracking state.)*

 ### 3. Trigger circle showing live preview instead of saved colour
 **Problem:** Pickr's own button (`.pcr-button`, which is the trigger circle) updates its background live as the user drags/changes colour inside the popup — even before Save is clicked.
 This caused confusion between "what's currently set" vs "what's being previewed."